SonnyBurnett/image_recognition/README.md

 What is it that you want to recognise?
 What tree is this?
 What animal?
 What city?
-Note that you need at least 100 jpg pictures per class, to make the algorithm work properly.
+Note that you need at least 100 jpg pictures per class to make the algorithm work properly.
 And preferably more. (say 500).
 Downloading these one-by-one will take you a lot of time.
 So try to find a ready-to-use dataset.